On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Possible orders of symplectic -actions mu n-actions on RDP K3 surfaces

-\begin{cor} Let $X$ be an RDP K3 surface equipped with a faithful symplectic $\mu_{q}$-action with $q = 5,7$ ($q$ equal to $p = \charac k$ or not).
-If $q = 7$ (resp.\ $q = 5$) then any fixed point is a smooth point (resp.\ either a smooth point or an RDP of type $A_1$). \end{cor} \begin{proof} Let $z \in X$ be a fixed point.
-By Proposition \ref{prop:symplectic mu_n RDP}, $z$ is of type $A_{m-1}$ for some $m \geq 1$.
-Let $\pm i \in (\bZ/q\bZ)^*$ be the nonzero eigenvalues of $\fm_z/\fm_z^2$ with respect to the $\mu_q$-action if $q \neq p$ and to the derivation corresponding to the $\mu_q$-action if $q = p$.
-Let $\tilde{X}$ be the minimal resolution of $X$ at $z$ (to which the $\mu_q$-action extends).
-One can calculate the local equation to show that all (smooth) fixed point of $\tilde{X}$ above $z$ has eigenvalues $\pm i$.
-Since there are $m$ such points, assertion (\ref{thm:symplectic mu_n:eigenvalues}) implies $m \leq 1$ if $q = 7$ and $m \leq 2$ if $q = 5$. \end{proof}
+\begin{cor} Let $X$ be an RDP K3 surface equipped with a symplectic $\mu_{q}$-action with $q = 5,7$.
+Here, both $p = q$ and $p \neq q$ are allowed. \begin{itemize} \item If $q = 7$, then any fixed point is a smooth point. \item If $q = 5$, then any fixed point is a smooth point or an RDP of type $A_1$. \end{itemize} \end{cor} \begin{proof} Let $w \in X$ be a fixed point.
+By Proposition \ref{prop:symplectic mu_n RDP}, $w$ is of type $A_{m-1}$ for some $m \geq 1$.
+Let $\pm i \in (\bZ/q\bZ)^*$ be the nonzero weights of $\idealm_w/\idealm_w^2$ with respect to the $\mu_q$-action.
+Let $\tilde{X}$ be the minimal resolution of $X$ at $w$ (to which the $\mu_q$-action extends).
+One can calculate the local equation to show that all (smooth) fixed point of $\tilde{X}$ above $w$ has weights $\pm i$.
+Since there are $m$ such points, it follows from Theorem \ref{thm:symplectic mu_n}(\ref{thm:symplectic mu_n:eigenvalues}) that $m \leq 1$ if $q = 7$ and $m \leq 2$ if $q = 5$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:symplectic mu_n} for the case $n = p^e$ ($e \geq 2$)]

 For each $0 \leq j \leq e$, let $\pi_j \colon X \to X_j = X/\mu_{p^j}$ be the quotient morphism by the subgroup scheme $\mu_{p^j} \subset \mu_{p^e}$, and for each $0 \leq j \leq e-1$, let $D_j$ be the derivation on $X_j$ corresponding to the action of $\mu_{p^{j+1}}/\mu_{p^j}$.